-The new instructions in this class are provided to reduce the program code size for DSP operations.
+The instructions in this class are provided to reduce the program code size for DSP operations.
 All the new instructions in this class have a 16-bit code length.
 Instructions in this class are divided into two groups: single data transfer instructions and double data transfer instructions.
-The operand flexibility of the double data transfer instructions is the same as with the A field in parallel instruction class data transfer instructions described in section 4.3.4.
+The operand flexibility of the double data transfer instructions is the same as with the A field in parallel instruction class data transfer instructions described in section 2.6.4, DSP Operation Instructions Set.
 However, conditional load instructions cannot be used with these 16-bit instructions.
-In single transfer, the Ax pointer and two other pointers are used as the As pointer, but the Ay pointer is not used.
-Tables 2.26 and 2.27 list the single and double data transfer instructions.
+In single transfer, the Ax pointer and two address pointers (R2 and R3) are used as the As pointer, but the Ay pointer is not used.
+Tables 2.27 and 2.28 list the single and double data transfer instructions.

 With double data transfer group instructions, X memory and Y memory can be accessed in parallel.
 The Ax pointer can only be used by X memory access instructions, and the Ay pointer only by Y memory access instructions.
-Double data transfer instructions can only access the on-chip X and Y memory areas.
+Double data transfer instructions can only access the onchip X and Y memory areas.
 Single data transfer instructions use a 16-bit instruction code, and can access any memory address space.